 Recognizing a Hermaphrodite cannabis plant:

-If you want to know how to recognize a hermaphrodite, you need to watch for 2 varieties:
+If you want to know how to recognize a hermaphrodite, you need to watch for 2 variations: